 America will reach its full maturity when an Andrew does the same for an Eliza.

 I’ll admit that I’ve never heard of Eliza McCardle, so it was nice learning a bit of history while writing this blog.
 I’ll also admit that I don’t know much about Andrew Johnson (I’m no Macey Hensley.
 If you don’t know who she is, she is the cutest six-year old you will ever see, who also happens to be an expert on the Presidents.
 She has been on the Ellen show several times.
-Here is a clip that compiles several of Macey’s visits to the Ellen show:
+Here is a clip of when Ellen sent her to Disney World so that she could see the Hall of Presidents.)

 Anyway, back to Andrew Johnson.
 I decided to do some background reading on him (well sort of, I looked him up in Wikipedia), and it seems like perhaps he wasn’t the greatest example that Harry Gray could have used.